Security measures at Imran Khan prison cost Rs 1.2 million per month - ExBulletin

 Security measures at Imran Khan prison cost Rs 1.2 million per month

-According to the report, of the seven special cells available, Imran Khan occupies two, while the other five are closed for security reasons, with Imran using the courtyard for his daily walks.
+Its meals are prepared in a dedicated kitchen under the supervision of the assistant superintendent.
+Additionally, prepared meals are also inspected by a doctor or assistant superintendent before being served, The Express Tribune reported.
+Of the seven special cells available, Imran Khan occupies two, while the other five are closed for security reasons, with Imran using the courtyard for his daily walks.

 Usually, 35 prisoners are housed in these cells, The Express Tribune reported.
-Access to Imran Khan's cell is strictly restricted, requiring permission to enter, and professionally trained staff are assigned to ensure the security of his room.
-However, Adiala Prison usually allocates one staff for every ten prisoners, but Imran's security detail includes 15 people, including two security guards and three dedicated to his security.
-Additionally, a designated area within the prison premises is reserved for Imran Khan's recreational walks, equipped with exercise machines and other equipment, according to The Express Tribune.
+Access to Imran Khan's cell is strictly restricted, requiring permission to enter, and professionally trained staff are assigned to ensure the security of his cell.

+However, Adiala Prison usually assigns one staff member for every ten prisoners, but Imran's security includes 15 staff members, including two security guards and three dedicated to his security.
+Additionally, a designated area within the prison is set aside for Imran Khan's recreational walks, equipped with exercise machines and other equipment, according to The Express Tribune.
 The report states that strict regulations are enforced on visitors and comprehensive security protocols are implemented during court proceedings.
-Additional police forces, Rangers and elite personnel are also deployed in and around Adiala Prison to maintain a secure environment for Imran Khan and all inmates. .
-(ANI)
+Additional police forces, Rangers and elite personnel are also deployed in and around Adiala Prison to maintain a secure environment for Imran Khan and all inmates.

 |